 6. Go Scuba diving

 Well, if you’re going to get wet anyway, why not scuba dive!
-The Bay of Islands is thriving with life making it one of the tip dive locations in New Zealand.
-Explore reefs teaming with fish, sea urchins, kelp forests and more!
+The Bay of Islands is thriving with life making it one of the top dive locations in New Zealand.
+Explore reefs teeming with fish, sea urchins, kelp forests and more!
 If you’re a qualified diver, you can even check out the wreck of the Canterbury and delve into sea caves.
 Who knows, you may even spot dolphins along the way!
 There are more dive locations in New Zealand listed in 10 Places to Scuba Dive in New Zealand.